-- Disability hate by association: sometimes you may experience disability hate incidents through your association with a disabled person, for example, as carers or family members.
+- disability hate by association: sometimes you may experience disability hate incidents through your association with a disabled person, for example, as carers or family members

-- Presumed disability: incidents where an offender has mistakenly believed that the victim is disabled.
+- presumed disability: incidents where an offender has mistakenly believed that the victim is disabled

 Early-identification will ensure that the relevant agencies (such as police, local authority, schools, housing associations, residential care homes and the NHS) take into account the element of prejudice towards disabled people in their investigation.

-Direct disability hate incidents
+What direct disability hate incidents are

 - physical abuse – spitting, punching, kicking, slapping, pushing or behaviour which leads to physical injury

-- verbal abuse – name calling, swearing, abusive telephone calls etc.
+- verbal abuse – name calling, swearing, abusive telephone calls

-- written/printed abuse – Letters by post, leaflets or posters using prejudiced language, abusive text messages etc. against disabled people
+- written/printed abuse – letters by post, leaflets or posters using prejudiced language, abusive text messages etc. against disabled people

 - graffiti/ disability hate language or images – written/drawn onto property